What Do Cats See When They Look at Humans? Surprising Facts

 Can Cat Recognize Human Faces

-But according to recent research, cats are able to detect colours at the UV end of the spectrum; however, humans can only see them under a black light source.
-As you know, many things in the world, such as birds and flowers, possess UV colouring.
+According to recent research, cats are able to detect colors at the UV end of the spectrum; however, humans can only see them under a black light source.
+As you know, many things in the world, such as birds and flowers, possess UV coloring.
 So, the world a cat sees might be extraordinarily vivid.

 Find Out: Do Cats Understand Words?